 We already discussed Google OAuth.
 I liked Google OAuth 2.0 and I rarely had to login because I am usually logged into my google account on the browser.

 I never really had any issues using Google OAuth.
-But if the thought of using my private authentication layer that is open-source fascinates you, then Authelia is a strong candidate to consider.
+But if the thought of using a private authentication layer that is open-source fascinates you, then Authelia is a strong candidate to consider.

 Authelia vs Keycloak